hubsterio/docs/docs/api/2_portal.rst

 **Example Response Body**

 .. note:: The response body below is using **TwilioSMS** as an example.
 However, The :ref:`configuration<ref_portal_integration_create_config>`
           properties for each channel type differs.
-Below only configuration object part will be presented since, other preperties like ``name`` will be same.
+Below only configuration object part will be presented since, other properties like ``name`` will be same.

 .. code-block:: JSON